Are You Looking for the Best Collin County, Texas, DWI Attorney?

 If the police have arrested you for DWI, then Texas Code of Criminal Procedure §17.40 requires Collin County judges to “impose any reasonable condition of bond related to the safety of a victim of the alleged offense or to the safety of the community” to secure your attendance at trial.
 If the state alleges that you violated those bond conditions, then the Collin County Sheriff’s Office can immediately return you to custody.
 Accordingly, judges have very broad power in determining bail conditions and bond amounts.

-What is the most common sentence for a DWI charge in Collin County?
+What is the most common sentence for Collin County DWI charge in Collin County?

-If the police recently arrested you for a DWI or other intoxication offense, you MUST know this information in our DWI Defense Guide
+If the police recently arrested you for a Collin County DWI or other Collin County intoxication offense, you MUST know the information in our DWI Defense Guide

 Types of DWI Charges in Texas